TryLike/TryLike/README.md

 How: My system discovery in Chinese: "From Shaghnan" It is to say Migration directed towards the Sariqoli in North East China.
 The how did I develop this action?
-Is why implementing TryLike "Prjoect 1" is credible.
+Is why implementing TryLike "Project 1" is credible.

 Why: Without Persian, Arab or Turk for Afghanistan we can implement the missing link here as a alternative application.
 Other: Nuclear DNA is Ladakh, India - China to Kazan Russia?
 Why guess?
 The allele is stripped being too old,